 - A balance of vitamins and minerals to support basic functions of the body

 Be sure to do your research if you’re considering a vegan diet for your dog to ensure the food contains an adequate amount of amino acids, protein, omega fatty acids, and vitamins and minerals.
-Dogs with taurine deficiency are at risk of getting canine dilated cardiomyopathy (DCM).
-DCM is a disease where the heart is enlarged and isn’t able to generate the right amount of pressure to pump blood through the vascular system.
+Dogs with taurine deficiency are at risk of compromised immune health.

 Since a meat-free diet for dogs is a relatively new concept, it might be less common to find a bag of vegan kibble at the pet store that will meet a dog’s nutritional needs.
 Popular dog food brands that make vegan dog food include Halo, V-Dog, Wild Earth, and Natural Balance.
 While these brands adhere to the Association of American Feed Control Officials (AAFCO) standards and guidelines for safe pet foods, keep in mind that not all pet food is created equal.
 In fact, studies show that most commercial vegetarian pet foods don’t meet the AAFCO’s minimum standards for being labeled as nutritionally sufficient.